aehrc/TRIBES/README.md

 	./setup/install-with-conda.sh

-This will create an conda environment named `tribes` and install all required dependencies, as well as create the appropriate *TRIBES *configuration file at `$HOME/.tribesrc`
+This will create an conda environment named `tribes` and install all required dependencies, as well as create the appropriate *TRIBES* configuration file at `~/.tribesrc`

 To check the installation run:

 	./tribes

-This should display amongs others usage info.
+This should display among others usage info.

 After you install *TRIBES*, return to [Testing installation on example dataset](#testing-installation-on-example-dataset) to test the installation on example data.